gitlabhq/gitlabhq/doc/pages/README.md

 The administrator guide is located at [administration](administration.md).

-## Understanding how GitLab Pages work
+## Getting started with GitLab Pages

 GitLab Pages rely heavily on GitLab CI and its ability to upload artifacts.
 The steps that are performed from the initialization of a project to the